SergeantSar/hypixel-afk-bot/README.md

 To read up on what to set the `config.json` values to, check below.

-Once that is done, you can run the bot by running the `start.bat` file.
+Once that is done, you can start the bot by running:

+    node .

 ### Configuration

 #### Minecraft

 If you're using a Mojang account, `auth` should be set to `mojang`.
 The `username` and `password` values should be filled out with your Mojang username and password for the Minecraft account you plan on using, your Minecraft username is most likely the email it was created with.
-If you're using a microsoft account, change `auth` to `microsoft`, `username` and `password` are not required and should be left blank as you will be directed to the [Microsoft Link page](https://www.microsoft.com/link).
+If you're using a microsoft account, change `auth` to `microsoft`, `username` to your microsoft account email, and `password` can be left blank.
+You will then need to go to the [Microsoft Link page](https://www.microsoft.com/link) to finish logging in.

+> Note: After quick testing with a friend, logging in with microsoft can be a bit buggy.

 #### Discord